-There's no question that remote work capabilities have allowed for much more flexibility and efficiency within organizations, but the trade-off is losing valuable face time with employees who don't report to the office.
-You may be able to video chat with a remote worker every day, but he or she still misses out on day-to-day company culture, which can play a large role in an employee's engagement levels.
+While remote working is a major benefit that companies can offer employees, telecommuting is a big responsibility that implies a significant amount of trust on the employer's part.
+You also lose valuable face time with employees who don't report to the office: You may be able to video chat with a remote worker every day, but they still miss out on day-to-day company culture, which can play a large role in an employee's engagement levels.

-"Some managers haven't yet developed the skills to motivate [in-office] workers, and virtual workers are even harder [to engage]," said Ellen Raineri, an adjunct information technology professor at Kaplan University.
+"Some managers haven't yet developed the skills to motivate [in-office] workers, and virtual workers are even harder [to engage]," said Ellen Raineri, an assistant professor at Kaplan University.
 "The sense of belonging is very challenging for virtual workers, who seem to be all alone out in cyberland."

-Tony Ventrice, senior games designer at enterprise gamification platform Badgeville, agreed, noting that remote employees who take part in group projects may not feel as invested as their colleagues who are physically present to watch it all come together.
+Tony Ventrice, senior product manager at BetterWorks, agreed, noting that remote employees who take part in group projects may not feel as invested as their colleagues who are physically present to watch it all come together.

-"Initiatives that rise out of the collective discussion and gain momentum as they transfer from person to person are invisible to remote workers," said Ventrice, who co-founded Badgeville's behavior management center The Behavior Lab.
+"Initiatives that rise out of the collective discussion and gain momentum as they transfer from person to person are invisible to remote workers," said Ventrice.
 "Employees who have contributed to the creation of processes and policies are more invested, more likely to see the inherent value and more likely to adopt.
 Remote employees are out of the creative and cultural loop.
 Without this collaborative feedback, they can feel isolated, and this can lead to disengagement."

 But geographic distance from one's co-workers doesn't automatically mean a virtual employee will feel disconnected, not if the group is able to communicate effectively.
 Jana McDonough and Chris King, two full-time remote staff members at Maracaibo Media Group, both said they feel just as engaged as any of their in-office colleagues.
-[4 Big Challenges of Managing Remote Employees]
+[Overcoming the Challenges of Managing Remote Employees]

 "We really take advantage of technology and communicate on a constant basis," said McDonough, a publicist.
 "We have a great IM program that enables us to speak to one another in live time to ask questions or to discuss a client.
 We are always brainstorming and throwing ideas out via email to one another, and everyone's opinion and thoughts are welcomed.
 Our employer really gives credit where it is deserved and appreciates all of us."